Malagasy is the first language, French is the business language and the use of English is increasing in many hotels.

 People appreciate it if you greet them in Malagasy.
 Shaking hands is considered important.
 Dress in a modest manner to avoid causing offence.
 Remember that public demonstrations of affection are not considered acceptable.

-A sense of adventure!
+A sense of adventure (and humour)!

 As is well known by now, the most meticulously- planned itinerary may not operate according to schedule.
 The national carrier, Air Madagascar, is currently (November 2016) prone to implementing schedule changes, often with little notice.
 This means flights may be delayed or scheduled for earlier departure times, or cancelled.
 For this reason we currently recommend either having a land-based section at the end of your itinerary before flying out internationally, or, flying back to the capital with a day to spare if using Air Madagascar domestically.

 We endeavour to use the best available accommodation in locations included in our itineraries.
 Please be aware from the outset that for the most part, lodges and hotels in Madagascar are not of the same standard as, for example, one might find in countries such as Tanzania, Kenya or South Africa.
 Power outages may occur, or electricity generators may be switched off for part of the night.